CumulusNetworks/docs/content/cumulus-linux-515/Layer-1-and-Switch-Ports/DHCP/DHCP-Relays.md

 {{< img src = "/images/cumulus-linux/dhcp-relay-server-groups-cl515.png" width = "1050" >}}

 The following example:
-- Configures VRF RED with IPv4 address 20.20.20.1/32.
+- Configures VRF `UPLINK_VRF` with IPv4 address 20.20.20.1/32 and sets the VRF loopback as the gateway interface.
-- Configures the SVIs vlan10 and vlan20, and the layer 3 VNI VLAN interface for VRF RED vlan4024_l3 to be part of the interface list to service DHCP packets.
+- Configures the tenant SVIs vlan10, vlan20, and vlan30 as downstream interfaces.
+- Configures the layer 3 VNI VLAN interface for VRF `UPLINK_VRF` vlan4024_l3 as an upstream interface.
 To obtain the layer 3 VNI VLAN interface, run the `nv show vrf <vrf-id> evpn` command.
-- Configures the SVI vlan30, which is located in VRF BLUE to be part of the downstream interface list.
-- Sets the DHCP server to 10.1.10.104.
+- Sets the DHCP server to 10.1.100.104.
 - Configures VRF RED to advertise connected routes as type-5 so that the VRF RED loopback IPv4 address is reachable.

 {{%notice note%}}